Abhava: Mimamsa

+Buddhism

+Buddhists hold that when someone cognizes the non-being of an object, they are merely cognizing something different from that object.
+For example, when one sees the non-being of a table, one is seeing another object (e.g., a rock), not the actual non-being of the table.
+Their position, which might be considered highly intuitive, is similar to those of Parmenides and Plato.
+Against the Mimamsa position, Buddhist philosopher Śāntarakṣita asks why non-being is not known by perception if it is a real thing (vastu). Śāntarakṣita argues that the nature of a real thing naturally separates it from other things, and it is perceptible in virtue of being an existing thing.
+There thus are not two distinct natures, but only one, because a thing's actual nature separates it from other things, rendering non-being redundant.

 Abhava is that unmanifest level from where the concrete Bhava arises or emerges.
 Vasubandhu has referred to Sunyata having the characteristic of the own-being of abhava, rather than a characteristic consisting of bhava.
 Sthiramati observes that this is, in fact, not redundant, meaning abhava does not negate bhava.
 Abhava refers to particular entities and not to Being; it is a theoretical or logical denial of the existence of some particular impossibility.
 The acceptance of abhava as an independent padartha having ontological reality of its own is a peculiar feature of Indian philosophical tradition.
 Dharmakirti considered abhava as an anumana.
 He had brought in the idea of imaginary presence of that whose absence was apprehended in order to explain the specificity of the absence.